fc9734ygn/oddspot-backend/README.md

 real problems/sacrifices.
 It may not be the cleanest architecturally or have the largest test coverage.
 It is a real project that is being developed by a single developer (me) in my free time.

-The front end repository will be made opensource soon.
+The front-end repository will be made open-source soon.

 ## Features (as of right now):